For when you’re asking for a raise… Know your worth.

 So, really, getting that raise you so badly want is really just a matter of building up the courage to make that ask, and knowing you’re work and how to negotiate to get what you want.

 Now that we know the facts, you’re ready to go in and ask for that raise you deserve.
-Lucky for us, Ellevate broke down exactly how to do it for the best results.
+So here’s your 7 Step blueprint for everything you need to know about asking for a raise.

 First and foremost, you need to be prepared to be your own best advocate and believe (truly believe) you deserve the raise.
 Having confidence in yourself will attract your boss to believe what you already know: that you deserve more for your efforts.
 Without it, your insecurities in requesting a raise might show through.